The Algarve, Portugal Food Bucket List

 Algarvian Carrots

-Algarvian carrots are perfectly seasoned and make for a perfect starter or side dish for any meat or seafood dish.
-Very summery and very flavorful, these carrots are prepared with garlic, paprika, olive oil, oregano, and or cumin.
-In restaurants, they are typically served in a small dish alongside nuts and dried fruit with the breadbasket.
+Chefs perfectly season Algarvian carrots, making them a perfect starter or side dish for any meat or seafood dish.
+Very summery and flavorful, they prepare these carrots with garlic, paprika, olive oil, oregano, or cumin.
+Restaurants typically serve them in a small dish alongside nuts and dried fruit with the breadbasket.

 Queijo de Figo (Fig Cheese)

-A traditional dessert from the Algarve, Portugal, it is traditionally served on the first of May and at Christmas time, but it also available year-round.
-The fig cake is called fig cheese because it resembles a cheese wheel.
-Queijo de Figo is typically made with ground almonds, cinnamon, star anise, dried figs, and cocoa powder.
+A traditional dessert from the Algarve, Portugal, chefs traditionally serve it on the first of May and at Christmas time, but it is also available year-round.
+The fig cake gets its name, fig cheese, because it resembles a cheese wheel.
+Bakers typically make Queijo de Figo with ground almonds, cinnamon, star anise, dried figs, and cocoa powder.

 Estrelas de Figo (Fig and Almond Stars)